How To Make Office Environment More Healthy Without A huge Investment

 4. Clear the air

 Occupational allergies are not unusual for office environments —sensitivities to certain chemicals in carpet, paint or office furniture, for example, can trigger various problems like rashes and headaches.
 And even if you don’t face any physical symptoms, there might be a possibility of stuffy air at your workplace hampering your brainpower.
+Learn some of the ways to keep indoor air quality clean.

 It is not always possible to change the ventilation system or furnishings at your workplace but perhaps you can let in some fresh air by keeping windows open at the time you work.